-Trail Sisters Trail Work is a volunteer initiative that invites Local Group members and trail lovers to give back to the open spaces and trails that enrich our lives every day.
+Trail Sisters Trail Work is a volunteer initiative that invites trail users to give back to the open spaces and trails that enrich our lives every day.
 Whether it’s maintaining trails, removing invasive weeds, or picking up trash, every effort helps in protecting these important places.
-We encourage all Trail Sisters Local Group members to volunteer at a local trail stewardship event hosted by local land management agencies, state parks, land trusts, the U.S. Forest Service, BLM, or others.
+We encourage all Trail Sisters to volunteer at a trail stewardship event hosted by local land managers, state parks, land trusts, the U.S. Forest Service, and BLM.
 Because if we benefit from the land, we are also responsible for its future.

 Supported By: